CodeAsm/lfs-pacman/README.md

 - Stage 1 - Installing pacman to your temporary toolchain
 - Stage 2 - Installing pacman with pacman
-- Stage 3 - Installing packages of chapter six of the LFS book
+- Stage 3 - Installing packages of chapter eight of the LFS book
 - Stage 4 - Installing pacman to your final system
 - Stage 5 - Finishing the book